Have you been married more than once? Welcome to the club.

 As it happens, JG, you came to the right place.
-Not because I’ve studied this topic; I’m living it.
+Not because I’ve studied this topic, but because I’m living it.

-I just celebrated the fourth anniversary of my second marriage.
+Next month, I will celebrate the eighth anniversary of my second marriage.
 (Technically, it’s my third, but the first was so short I don’t count that one.)

 Here’s the skinny on mixing money and marriage, whether it’s your first or fifth time around.

 Financial adviser Suze Orman has said that everyone should have a prenuptial agreement, calling it “a sign of incredible trust and financial openness.”

 To put it politely, this statement is hogwash.